Perturbative quantum Monte Carlo method for nuclear physics: SUPPLEMENTAL MATERIAL

 where $K$ is the kinetic energy term with nucleon mass $m=938.92$ MeV and the $::$ symbol indicate normal ordering.
 The smeared density operator $\tilde{\rho}(\bm{n})$ is defined as

 where $i$ is the joint spin-isospin index and the smeared annihilation and creation operators are defined as

 The summation over the spin and isospin implies that the interaction is SU(4) invariant.
 The parameter $s_{L}$ controls the strength of the local part of the interaction, while $s_{NL}$ controls the strength of the non-local part of the interaction.
 Here we include both kinds of smearing.
 Both $s_{L}$ and $s_{NL}$ have an impact on the range of the interactions.
 The parameter $C_{{\rm SU4}}$ gives the strength of the two-body interactions.
-In this work we use a lattice spacing $a=1.32$~fm and the parameter set $C_{{\rm SU4}}=-3.41\times10^{-7}$~MeV$^{-2}$, $s_{L}=0.061$ and $s_{NL}=0.5$ \cite{Lu2019_PLB}.
-These parameters together with a properly chosen three-body force can reproduce the binding energies and charge density distributions of light nuclei from $^{3}$H to the Ca isotopes.
+In this work we use a lattice spacing $a=1.32$~fm and the parameter set $C_{{\rm SU4}}=-3.41\times10^{-7}$~MeV$^{-2}$, $s_{L}=0.061$ and $s_{NL}=0.5$.
+These parameters together with a properly chosen three-body force can reproduce the binding energies and charge density distributions of light nuclei from $^{3}$H to the Ca isotopes~ \cite{Lu2019_PLB}.
+In Fig.~\ref{fig:zeroth_phase_shifts} we show the NN $S$-wave phase shifts calculated with Eq.~(\ref{eq:HSU4}) (dash-dotted line) compared with the empirical $^{1}S_{0}$ (circles) and $^{3}S_{1}$ (triangles) phase shifts.